mantidproject/mantidimaging/docs/user_guide/index.rst

 #.
 Select the pixel size of the detector used in microns.
 This can also be changed at a later stage.
 #.
 Untick a category of files to not load.
 For example, if both "Dark Before" and "Dark After" images have been found this can be adjusted to only one.

+Read more about loading in :ref:`Loading and Saving`.

 Project Window
 ##############